HyperFlareMC/WackyCore/README.md

 ### - Customizable player ranks

 ## THIS PLUGIN IS FAR FROM COMPLETE, USE IT AT YOUR OWN RISK FOR NOW
+## The goal of this plugin is simplicity!